-- Describe the Review Committee's rationale for this revision: Programs will need to continue to incorporate new technologie - Programs will need to continue to incorporate new technologies and teach fellows to use them to ensure that fellows are adequately educated to provide patients with appropriate care.
+- Describe the Review Committee's rationale for this revision: Programs will need to continue to incorporate new technologies and teach fellows to use them to ensure that fellows are adequately educated to provide patients with appropriate care.
 The same requirement and Background and Intent language appear in the Program Requirements for Graduate Medical Education in Internal Medicine. - How will the proposed requirement or revision improve resident/fellow education, patient safety, and/or patient care quality?
 Knowledge and experience with appropriate and emerging technology and techniques should improve quality and patient care. - 3.
 How will the proposed requirement or revision impact continuity of patient care?

-This may improve continuity of patient care because patients will be provided with better diagnostic care. - Will the proposed requirement or revision necessitate additional institutional resources (e.g., facilities, organization of other services, addition of faculty members, financial support; volume and variety of patients), if so, how?
+This may improve continuity of patient care because patients will be provided with better diagnostic care. - 4.
+Will the proposed requirement or revision necessitate additional institutional resources (e.g., facilities, organization of other services, addition of faculty members, financial support; volume and variety of patients), if so, how?
 Programs and institutions are incorporating new technologies as they become necessary standards of care.
 As such, it should not necessitate additional institutional resources. - 5.
 How will the proposed revision impact other accredited programs?
-N/A

-Requirement #: IV.C.10.
+Requirement #: IV.C.6.